Getting a Library Card

-- Overdue Rokus and Chromebooks are subject to fines of $2.00 per day, with a $20 maximum per item.
+- Anything checked out at Washington District Library will not accumulate late fees, except equipment (like Rokus and mobile hotspots).
+Overdue Rokus and hotspots are subject to fines of $2.00 per day, with a $20 maximum per item.

-- Patrons with fines that exceed $5 will not be permitted to use the library or any of its services.
+- Patrons with fines that exceed $5 will not be permitted to check out library materials.
 Other libraries in our library system will not honor a patron card with $5 or more in fines / overdue materials.

 Holds and Inter-Library Loan

-- All materials, except newly added movies, museum passes, Rokus and Chromebooks, may have holds placed on them if the item is not currently available for checkout.
+- All materials, except newly added movies, may have holds placed on them if the item is not currently available for checkout.
 This may be done by using the online library catalog or by speaking to library staff in person or on the phone.

 - Books and other materials may be requested from other libraries by going to the library catalog and searching other libraries in the catalog.
 If an item is located that you wish to receive, place a hold on the item by clicking "Place Hold" and entering your library card number and pin number in the appropriate location on the screen.
 If you are unsure what your PIN is, please contact a library staff member at 444-2241.
 Individual libraries determine which materials they lend, and not all materials may be available for a hold.
 When requesting a book from another location, be sure to identify where you wish to pick up your item(s).
 You will be contacted by email or phone when your item(s) arrive and you will have 7 days to pick up the item.

-- If an item you would like is not in the library catalog for Washington or any other library in our system, you may request that item by contacting the library and asking the library to obtain it from another location somewhere outside of the area.
+- If an item you would like is not in the library catalog for Washington or any other library in our system, you may request that item by filling out this form.

 Other Borrowing Policies

-- All materials, except movies, museum passes, Rokus and Chromebooks may be renewed for two additional checkout periods unless someone has placed a hold on the item.
-Movies with a 1-week checkout may be renewed for one additional checkout period, unless someone has placed a hold on the item.
-3-day movies, museum passes, Rokus and Chromebooks cannot be renewed.
+- All materials, except movies, Rokus and hotspots may be renewed for two additional checkout periods unless someone has placed a hold on the item.
+Movies with a 1-week checkout, Rokus and hotspots may be renewed for one additional checkout period, unless someone has placed a hold on the item.
+3-day movies cannot be renewed.
 Items may be renewed by using the online library catalog or speaking to library staff in person or on the phone.

 - Drop boxes are located at both libraries for returns.
 Books and audio visual materials may be returned in the drop boxes.

 - Occasionally items may get damaged while you have them checked out.
 Please make sure you let the library know about this when you return the items.
 There may be a fine if the item is still usable.
-If it has been destroyed, the fees will be for the cost of the item plus processing charges.
+If it has been destroyed, the fees may be up to the cost of the item.